Lifeguard Training in Amador County

 Upon successful completion, participants receive an American Lifeguard Certificate in Lifeguarding, CPR/AED for the Professional Rescuer, and First Aid, valid for two years.

-With additional training, lifeguards can progress into higher-level roles such as:
+With additional certifications, lifeguards can advance into roles such as:

 • Water Safety Instructor